Miso is a traditional Japanese condiment with a rich flavor and this unique paste we always have on hand today worldwide.

 Miso Has Changed To Darker Color In Pantry

-Even after your purchase, the color will gradually darken and the flavor will change.
+Even after your purchase, the color will gradually darken and the flavor will change. (richer and stronger.)

 Eat Expired Miso, Good Or Bad?

 Miso 󠄀 is a preserved food that does not become inedible even after the expiration date, but the color and flavor may change.